 Accomplishments

-Generated 8 Persistent Content Pieces: Produced text and Aral AI images for 4 moon phases (new crescent/first quarter/last quarter/new moon) and 4 numerology numbers (4/8/22/33) in bulk.
-Stable output of 2,000-character articles with Gemini 2.5 Flash.
+Generated 8 Persistent Content Pieces: Produced text and Aral AI images for 4 moon phases (crescent/first quarter/last quarter/new moon) + 4 numerology numbers (4/8/22/33).
+Stable output of ~2,000-character articles using Gemini 2.5 Flash.

-wp-slug Functionality: Added custom slug specification for WordPress to submit_stock_article.py.
+wp-slug Function: Added custom slug specification for WordPress to `submit_stock_article.py`.
 Achieved SEO-optimized URL structures (e.g., moon-waxing-crescent).

-Antigravity Article Generation Task Migration Environment Setup: Fully migrated article generation tasks to Antigravity.
-Maintained workflows, RULES, and daily shell scripts to establish a system for daily automatic generation of Chinese zodiac and sage articles by AG.
+AG Article Migration Environment Setup: Fully migrated article generation tasks to Antigravity.
+Streamlined workflows, RULES, and daily shell scripts to enable AG to automatically generate daily articles for Chinese Zodiac + Sage.

-Team Collaboration: Created detailed WordPress posting procedures for Chacha Web.
-Sent a step-by-step guide for safely posting 8 articles one by one via team_comms.
+Team Collaboration: Created detailed instructions for posting to Chacha Web.
+Sent a procedure manual for safely posting 8 articles one by one via team_comms.

 Mistakes Made

-Frequent duplicate key errors in content_sources during bulk WordPress posting of 8 articles.
-Bulk execution carries a high risk of failure → Switched to a safe procedure of “posting one by one while confirming.”
+Frequent duplicate key errors in `content_sources` during bulk WordPress posting of 8 articles.
+Bulk execution carries high risk of failure -> Switched to a safe procedure: “Post one by one with verification.”
 Haste makes waste.

 Session 117: Restoring Voice to the Silent AI